paulfranco/AndroidInterviewQuestions/README.md

 An Intent Stub is a small piece of code that acts as a fake response to an intent call during a test.
 The benefit of using a stub is that it gives us consistent results and allows us to focus testing just one action at a time.
 It is useful for testing Intent Responses.

+**When is an app idle?**

+An app is idle when there are no UI events in the current message queue and there are no more tasks in the default AsyncTask thread pool.

 ## **Other**

 **Where are the permissions provided by the Android system are specified?**